 If assigned, homework will be purposeful, appropriate, informational, and flexible.
-It is intended to extend learning and provide an opportunity for practice.
+Homework is intended to extend learning and provide an opportunity for practice.
 Some courses or instructors may choose to not assign homework.
-Please review Policy 8020 for additional information.
+Review Policy 8020: Grading and Reporting: Middle and High School (https://policy.hcpss.org/8000/8020/) for additional information.